marietteswart1711-boop/DC24-Job-Card/README.md

 run `railway up` from this folder with Railway's CLI), set the same environment variables under the project's **Variables** tab, and Railway will detect the included `Procfile` (`web: python3 server.py`) automatically.
 Railway also assigns a public URL once deployed.
-The same free-tier caveats about sleep/wake and disk persistence generally apply.
+The same free-tier caveats about sleep/wake generally apply.

 ### Other options